pytroll/pytroll-examples/README.md

 ## Contributing

-If you would like to contribute to these examples please see the [Developer's Guide](https://satpy.readthedocs.io/en/latest/dev_guide/index.html) in `Satpy`
+If you would like to contribute to these examples please see the [Developer's Guide](https://satpy.readthedocs.io/en/latest/dev_guide/index.html) in `Satpy`.

 [1]: http://binder.pangeo.io/badge.svg